Yvette Alexander

 Yvette M. Alexander (born October 1, 1961, in the District of Columbia) is a Democratic politician in Washington, D.C.
 She represented Ward 7 on the Council of the District of Columbia from 2007 to 2017.
-After losing her council seat, Alexander started a health care consulting practice.

 Education

 Alexander has a Bachelor of Business Administration from Howard University, and did graduate work at Trinity College.

 Political career

 On May 1, 2007, Alexander won the special election to succeed her political mentor Vincent C. Gray.
 Gray had represented Ward 7 before he became council chairman in January.
 She received 34 percent of the vote, beating 17 other candidates (14 Democrats and 4 independents).

 She faced a Democratic primary for re-election on September 9, 2008.
 Notable opponents in that Democratic primary were John Campbell and Robin Hammond Marlin.
 No individuals filed to appear on the ballot for the Republican or Statehood-Green parties.
 Alexander won the primary and general election.

 Alexander lobbied other state delegations for DC voting rights at the 2004 Democratic Convention in Boston, Massachusetts.
 She was an Obama superdelegate (though formally unpledged) to the 2008 Democratic National Convention, although she had endorsed Barack Obama before Hillary Clinton conceded the race.

+After losing her council seat in 2017, Alexander started a health care consulting practice.